 Select Page

-Whenever someone filed a complaint against you involving negligence while at work, your license could be put in danger if not defended by a nurse attorney.
-An RN from Houston, Texas is just one of the many examples of nurses who were found to be negligent while working.
+Whenever someone files a complaint against you involving negligence while at work, your license could be put in danger if not defended by a nurse attorney.
+An RN from Houston, Texas, is just one of the many examples of nurses who were found to be negligent while working.

 At the time of the initial incident, she was employed as an RN at a medical facility in Houston, Texas, and had been in that position for one (1) year and ten (10) months.